igloo-project/igloo-doc/source/features/TaskExecutor.md

 ## About

-OWSI-Core comes with a task service allowing to persist and execute background tasks.
+Igloo comes with a task service allowing to persist and execute background tasks.

 ## Configuration